tamu-datathon-org/gigabowser/markdown/challenges.md

 **How We Judge**

-- *Purpose*: Communicated a clear understanding of the problem
-- *Framework*: Mapped the task to a data science problem
 - *Data Use*: Effectively used data, acquired additional data
-- *Models & Analytics*: Effective application of analytics
+- *Analytics*: Effective application of analytics (bonus points for ML/clustering techniques)
-- *Validation*: Assessed quality of solutions & models
+- *Visualization*: Solution is visually appealing and useful (Bonus points if you create an interactive tool/application/website)
-- *Impact*: Clear description of impact of solution to solving problem
+- *Impact*: Clear impact of solution to solving problem
-- *Oral Presentation*: Effectiveness, engagement, and team performance

 **Helpful Workshops**